Seating assignment: Festival seating

 Festival seating typically refers to the form of general admission (first-come, first-served) in which there is a large open area (generally outdoors) and all spectators must stand (unless they are permitted to bring their own portable seating).
 Many music acts use festival seating because it allows the most enthusiastic fans to get near the stage and generate excitement for the rest of the crowd.
 Some performers and bands insist on a festival seating area near the stage.

 On December 3, 1979, the Riverfront Coliseum in Cincinnati, Ohio, was the site of one of the worst rock concert tragedies in United States history.
 Eleven fans were killed and several dozen others injured in the rush for seating at the opening of a sold-out concert by The Who.
 The concert was using festival seating.
-When the crowds waiting outside heard the band performing a soundcheck, they thought the concert was beginning and rammed the still-closed doors, trampling those at the front of the crowd.
+When the crowds waiting outside heard the band performing a soundcheck, they thought the concert was beginning and charged the still-closed doors, trampling those at the front of the crowd.

 The tragedy was blamed on poor crowd control, mainly the failure of arena management to open enough doors to deal with the crowd outside.
 As a result, concert venues across North America switched to assigned seating or changed their rules about festival seating.
 Cincinnati immediately outlawed festival seating at concerts, although it overturned the ban on August 4, 2004, since the ban was making it difficult for Cincinnati to book concerts.
 (In 2002, the city had made a one-time exception to the ban, allowing festival seating for a Bruce Springsteen concert; no problems were experienced.)
-Cincinnati was the only city in the U.S. to outlaw festival seating altogether.
+Cincinnati was the only city in the US to outlaw festival seating altogether.

 Lawn seating

 "Lawn seating" refers to a seating method where concert-goers sit on the grass in the rear of the venue.
-Attendees can sometimes bring their own chairs, or rent them from vendors at the concert.
+Attendees can sometimes bring their own chairs or rent them from vendors at the concert.